 Packing and Shipping Pottery (this page updated April 1, 2022)

 Shipping pottery is possible but, generally speaking, it just doesn't ship easily.
 It is heavy and easily broken if not well packaged.
 It can be very time consuming and expensive to package well enough so that it DOES NOT GET BROKEN in transit.

 We think about selling and sending out ceramic pottery in 3 ways;

 1) Customer Pick Up – If you’re coming here to buy and take away the pottery in your own vehicle, we are happy to provide without charge whatever help and packaging materials are needed to get it into your vehicle for safe transport home.

 2) Delivery – We have no regularly scheduled delivery routes…but, sometimes, particularly if the customer wants a substantial quantity or wants quite large pots, it just costs less and makes more sense for us to deliver.
-This is often the case when the customer is within a 200 to 300 km radius of our location.
+This is often the case when the customer is within a 500 km radius of our location.
 Sometimes we already have a delivery in queue that might take us at least part way to where you are and some savings can be had from delivering both orders on the same trip.
 Otherwise, our delivery charge is 75 cents per kilometre (round trip).